 For more information on becoming a primary care audio educator explore:

-5. Utilization Review Physician
+5. Remote Physician Reviewer

-Utilization review physicians review patient's medical records to determine if treatments and procedures that were billed were medically necessary and covered under the patient’s insurance.
+Physician reviewers, also called utilization review physicians review patient's medical records to determine if treatments and procedures that were billed were medically necessary and covered under the patient’s insurance.
 They may also recommend different courses of treatment to minimize overspending in the medical industry.
 This oversight may be carried out remotely by a physician who’s working from home.

-For utilization review physician jobs visit:
+For physician reviewer jobs visit:

 6. Telemedicine Physician + Psychiatrist